 English ivy is a classic addition to any home, whether you grow it to cover a brick wall or plant it as an indoor vine as part of your room decor.
 Buying a lot of ivy for large plantings can be an expensive proposition, but you can get a large batch for free by rooting ivy plants in your home.
-Propagating English ivy (and most other types too) is a simple procedure than anyone can do with a few basic tools.
+Propagating English ivy (and most other types too) is a simple procedure that anyone can do with a few basic tools.
 Let’s learn more about the best way to root an ivy cutting.

 Ivy Plant Propagation

-Ivy plants are made of long trailing vines with multiple leaves growing along their lengths.
+Ivy plants have long trailing vines with multiple leaves growing along their lengths.
 Vines such as these are simple to cut and root, as long as you use the right cutting methods.
 One vine can be cut into multiple pieces and grown into new plants, turning one plant into a dozen.

 The secret to rooting ivy vines is in the cutting and care you give them during the rooting process.
 Propagating English ivy and related species can be accomplished in either water or soil.

 How to Propagate Ivy

-Cut a length of ivy vine up to 4 feet long.
+Cut a length of ivy vine up to 4 feet (1 m.) long.
 Use a clean pair of shears or a sharp knife.
 Cut the vine into multiple pieces, with each piece having one or two leaves.
 Make each cut directly above a leaf, and trim the stem below the leaf to about one inch.

 Dip the end of each stem in rooting hormone powder.
 Fill a planter with sand (or a sand/soil mix) and poke holes in the sand for planting.
 Plant each powdered stem in a hole and then gently push the sand around the stem.

 Water the sand well and place the planter in a plastic bag to help retain moisture.
 Open the bag once a week to water when needed to keep it moist.
 The ivy twigs will begin to sprout and be ready to replant in a permanent location within six to eight weeks.